Ixcatl/fables_novasophonia/docs/core/equipment.rst

 ----------
 An unarmed strike is considered to be a natural weapon for all intents and purposes, with a Quality of 1, 1 base damage, and Light Bulk.
 The Quality of an unarmed strike applies to grapple attempts.

-Any creature can make an unarmed attack at any time, even when the hands are full or missing.
+Any creature can make an unarmed attack at almost any time; a creature without arms or legs can still perform a headbutt.

 Modifying a Weapon
 ----------